piontekle/fso-2021/part3/phonebook_pt2/README.md

 ```
 PUT `/:id`

-Requires name (at least 3 characters), number (at least 8 digits).
+Requires same name as intended contact, with new number.
 Creates a new contact, returns new contact

 Request ex:
 ```
 {
-  "name": "Terrance Jefferds",
+  "name": "Terry Jefferds",
-  "number": "999-999-9999"
+  "number": "99-99-9999"
 }
 ```